Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Describe how your college has changed over the course of its history.

-- Illustrate the history and background of one of the statues, street pole markers, or other landmark on your college campus.
+- Illustrate the history and background of one of the statues, street pole markers, or other landmarks on your college campus.

 - Illustrate the importance of finding a place you can study on your campus.